-Kinkaku-ji, the Golden Pavilion Temple should be on your list of things to do in Kyoto.
+Kinkaku-ji, the Golden Pavilion Temple is an iconic site in the heritage city and should be on your list of things to do in Kyoto.
 Here’s what you need to know to plan your visit.

-Like many Japanese temples it goes by several names which can be confusing.
-In English it’s generally the golden pavilion temple.
+Like many Japanese temples, it goes by several names which can be confusing.
+It’s generally referred to as the golden pavilion in English.
 In Japanese that translates as Kinkaku-ji which is what it is usually identified as on tourist maps.
 The official name though is Rokuon-ji which literally means the deer garden temple although we’ve not seen deer in the garden here, Miyajima or Nara are good spots if you specifically want to see that.

 Table of Contents

 - The history of the Golden Pavilion temple

 - The design of Kinkaku-ji

 - Other features of the temple buildings and grounds

 - Golden Pavilion Temple Visitor Information

 - Things to do near the Golden Pavilion Temple